MicrosoftDocs/power-automate-docs/articles/desktop-flows/capacity-utilization-hosted.md

 > - The **Active bots** column refers to machines currently spin-up and consuming hosted capacity from the shared pool.
 > - Hosted machine groups can be, when necessary in case of overage, prioritized based on their unattended runs.

-## Hosted process capacity overage
+## Hosted Process capacity overage

 Capacity overage in an environment occurs when the capacity utilized by hosted machines and hosted machine groups surpasses the assigned capacity of the environment.
 In such instances, specific hosted machines and/or hosted machine groups might be identified as exceeding capacity.
 To prevent disruption, it's crucial to promptly rectify the situation.